 Review

 Every year, a parent finds the exact model the teacher mentioned for $15 cheaper online and buys it without a fitting.
 Most of those shoes end up causing foot pain, breaking down in six weeks, or going back in the box when the real fitting happens and the fitter names a different shoe entirely.
-Pointe shoes are the one category where I'll tell you before you scroll any further: do not buy from this guide before a professional fitting.
+Pointe shoes are the one category where we'll say it before you scroll any further: do not buy from this guide before a professional fitting.
 The right shoe depends on the specific shape of your dancer's foot, and that assessment requires an actual fitter, your dancer's actual feet, and a full appointment.
-What this guide does is get you ready for that appointment, explain what brands and features the fitter will be evaluating, and tell you where to reorder correctly once you have the answer.
+What follows gets you ready for that appointment, walks through the brands and features the fitter will be weighing, and tells you where to reorder the exact pair once you have the answer.

 Best Picks By Situation